 This is a common and widespread form of fraud.
-Misappropriation of funds, creation of fake invoices, payments made to non-existent suppliers or employees, misappropriation of assets, or theft of Inventory are just a few examples of such misuse of assets.
+Misappropriation of funds, creation of fake invoices, payments made to non-existent suppliers or employees, misappropriation of assets, or theft of Inventory is just a few examples of such misuse of assets.

 - Fraud of financial statements

 Companies go into this type of fraud to try to portray the company's financial performance as better than it actually is.
-The purpose of introducing fraudulent numbers could be to improve revenue generation, ensure that senior executives continue to receive bonuses, or to cope with market pressure.
+The purpose of introducing fraudulent numbers could be to improve revenue generation, ensure that senior executives continue to receive bonuses, or cope with market pressure.

 Other examples of the forms taken by the financial statements are deliberate misappropriation of financial records, the abandonment of transactions - either income or expenses, non-disclosure of relevant information from financial statements, or failure to apply the required financial reporting standards.

-Reserve Bank of India (RBI) and Enforcement Directorate (ED) are the regulatory stances for the forensic audits and they have now made forensic audits necessary.
+Reserve Bank of India (RBI) and Enforcement Directorate (ED) are the regulatory stances for forensic audits and they have now made forensic audits necessary.

-There are penal consequences of the being caught in forensic audits.
+There are penal consequences of being caught in forensic audits.
 The statutes that mention the implementation of forensic audits in India are:

 - Companies Act 1956 – Section 235 and 237 provides the central government with the power to inspect books of accounts of a company, special audits, power to launch investigation and prosecution for violation.

 - Provisions of Sick Industrial Companies Act incorporated in the Companies Act, 1956 – Section 424A (5) – Power to National Company Law Tribunal (NCLT) to prosecute the issue whether it is a sick industrial company u/s 2(46AA).
 And section 424B – power to tribunal to make an inquiry as it may deem fit.